Search-based Testing of Simulink Models with Requirements Tables: Requirements Table Driven SBST

 \section{Requirements Table Driven SBST}

 \tikzstyle{output} = [coordinate]

-\Cref{fig:contribution} presents an overview of our SBST framework.
+\Cref{fig:contribution} presents a high-level view of our SBST framework.
 The inputs to the framework are: a parameterized input (PI), a Requirements Table (RT), and a time budget (TB).
 The output is either a failure-revealing test case (\failingtestsequence) or a value (\nff) indicating that the SBST framework could not detect a failure-revealing test case within the time budget.
 Our SBST framework comprises the \emph{Fitness-Function Generator} (\phase{1}) and the \emph{Search Engine} (\phase{2}) phases.